Unraveling the effect of rotation on the confinement/deconfinement transition of the quark-gluon plasma: Confinement/deconfinement temperature as measured by a corotating observer

 where $g^{loc}_{tt}|_{bdy}=-1/\gamma^2$ and $g_{tt}|_{bdy}=-1$ are the time components of the comoving and static boundary metrics, respectively.
 From Eqs. \eqref{tempcrit} and \eqref{temperaturalocal} one finds the local critical temperature

-This behavior is depicted in FIG. \ref{fig2}, and one can see that, for the local observer, confinement is disfavored by rotation because of non-inertial effects.
+This behavior is depicted in Fig. \ref{fig2}, and one can see that, for the local observer, confinement is disfavored by rotation because of noninertial effects.

 This is a remarkable result indicating that the disagreement between LQCD and holographical models is just a consequence of the different observers considered in each case.
-While a co-rotating observer, as considered in LQCD, finds that the critical temperature increases with angular velocity, a non-rotating reference frame, as in the holographic models, observes a decrease of the critical temperature with the angular velocity.
+While a corotating observer, as considered in LQCD, finds that the critical temperature increases with angular velocity, a nonrotating reference frame, as in the holographic models, observes a decrease of the critical temperature with the angular velocity.

-Nevertheless, it is important to stress that this does not mean that the same rotating plasma could be in the confined phase for one of observer and in the deconfined for the other.
+Nevertheless, it is important to stress that this does not mean that the same rotating plasma could be in the confined phase for one observer and in the deconfined for the other.
 The phase is the same for both observers.
 It is the temperature that is not the same, but rather related by \eqref{temperaturalocal}.
 The critical temperature is reached at the same rotational velocity for both observer, despite having different outcomes in each measurement process.
 It is interesting to compare the results obtained here with ones found using LQCD.
 The latter are only valid for small values of the linear velocity $v=\Omega L/2$.
-Then, for comparison we perform an expansion in $v$ up to first order:
+Then, for comparison we perform an expansion in $v$ up to first order

-where for our case we have that $B_2=1/6\approx0.17$, while, lattice calculations lead to $B_2\approx0.7/1.3/0.5$, for open, periodic and Dirichlet boundary conditions, respectively, with a weak dependence on lattice parameters \cite{BKKR21,BKKR22}.
+where for our case we have that $B_2=1/6\approx0.17$, while, lattice calculations lead to $B_2\approx0.7/1.3/0.5$, for open, periodic, and Dirichlet boundary conditions, respectively, with a weak dependence on lattice parameters \cite{BKKR21,BKKR22}.
 An exact quantitative consensus would not be expected, given that our model is based on the assumption of an approximate duality.
 Despite that, our result is in the same order of LQCD when Dirichlet boundary conditions are imposed.